About dqd

 In 2009 regulators met to begin the construction of entry-to-practice inter-jurisdictional competencies and performance indicators.
 They eventually established a mandate for accrediting MT training colleges.
 Accreditation includes an extensive audit of existing operations, and auditors determine if these align with desired quality of education and training.

 In 2015, the Canadian Massage Therapy Council for Accreditation (CMTCA)[v] begin it’s process of accrediting massage therapy training colleges across Canada.
-Fast forward to Autumn 2022, only 4 of the 56 campuses in Ontario is accredited, with 16 campuses granted preliminary accreditation.
+Fast forward to Autumn 2022, just 4 of the 56 campuses in Ontario are accredited, with 16 campuses granted preliminary accreditation.

 In recent years, some schools have closed or amalgamated.
-In the USA there has been a significant reduction in the number of campuses providing massage training, year over year[vi], and we should search for similar problems in Canada.
+In the USA there has been a significant reduction in the number of campuses providing massage training, year over year[vi], which may portend similar problems in Canada.
 It appears in Ontario anecdotally (our decision-makers don’t appear to be tracking this) demand for RMTs significantly outpaces supply, and solicitation of prospective RMTs is left entirely to the marketing budgets of independent campuses.

 Let’s talk about knowledge transfer and apprenticeship.